BryonyRBlack/anne-boleyn/README.md

 # Daily Life of Anne Boleyn
 Daily Life of Anne Boleyn is a website that sends out a daily, weekly, or monthly email to the user about what happened to Anne Boleyn 500 years before.
 It also contains biographical information on Anne Boleyn, and a page containing all of the media apperances that include her as a character.
 The intended user base for this website is people who are interested in history, and wish to learn more about the Tudor period.
-There is a question on the form page about if users would be interested in other prominent Tudors, to see if there is a market for this.
+There is a question on the form page about if users would be interested in other prominent Tudors, to see if there is a market for expansion.